tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

 ## No primitives needed

 As it turns out, the question is moot.
-There are simple languages with no built in primitives of any kind.
-Not even primitives for arithmetic.
+There are simple languages with no built in primitives.
+Not even basic arithmetic.
 Not even numbers themselves.
 Languages in which all those must be defined from scratch.
 One such language allows us to blow way past ack(9,9) in under 64 bits.

 But let's first look at another such language, one that has been particularly well studied for producing largest possible outputs.
 That is the language of [Turing machines](https://en.wikipedia.org/wiki/Turing_machine).